erred/uva-rp1/notes/15-report-v4.md

 The choice of a central discovery server was suboptimal in regards to fault tolerance.
-Some future implementation may wish to have nodes gossip with each other to discover new neighbours, utilizing either broadcast, mulitcast, or a bootstrap list for finding an initial connection.
+Some future implementation may wish to have nodes gossip with each other to discover new neighbours, utilizing either broadcast, multicast, or a bootstrap list for finding an initial connection.
 The proof of concept intentionally utilizes a simple routing scheme to enforce the direction of data flow, but once the underlying connections have been established it could